department-of-veterans-affairs/va-mobile-library/packages/linting/README.md

 ## Getting Started
 These steps assume you already have `eslint` installed for your project as a devDependency and configured correctly.
-1. Add `eslint-plugin-deprecate` as a devDependency to your project (peerDependency of package)
-2. Add `@department-of-veterans-affairs/eslint-config-mobile` as a devDependency to your project
+1. Add `@department-of-veterans-affairs/eslint-config-mobile` as a devDependency to your project
-3. In your eslint config file, add to the `extends` attribute: `@department-of-veterans-affairs/mobile`
+2. In your eslint config file, add to the `extends` attribute: `@department-of-veterans-affairs/mobile`